 - 2-7.
 OVERVIEW.
-Phase II is the development of the training curricula that apply to any of the duty positions addressed in the Phase I application (e.g., pilots, flight attendants, dispatchers, instructor, evaluators).
-There are five general stages in this developmental process, each represented by the required document listed below: - Job Task Analysis (JTA) - Qualification standards - Instructional Systems Development (ISD) methodology - Curriculum outlines - Implementation and Operations Plan (I&O Plan)
+Phase II is the development of the training curricula that apply to any of the duty positions addressed in the Phase I application (e.g., pilots, F/As, dispatchers, instructor, evaluators).
+There are five general stages in this developmental process, each represented by the required document listed below: - Job Task Analysis (JTA). - Qualification standards. - Instructional Systems Development (ISD) methodology. - Curriculum outlines. - Implementation and Operations Plan (I&O Plan).